TARGENE/TMLE.jl/docs/src/user_guide.md

 ### Reading Estimands from YAML files

-It may be useful to read and write parameters to text files.
-We provide this functionality using the YAML format and the `parameters_from_yaml` and `parameters_to_yaml` functions.
+It may be useful to read and write estimands to text files.
+We provide this functionality using the YAML format and the `estimands_from_yaml` and `estimands_to_yaml` functions.
 Since YAML is quite sensitive to identation, it is not recommended to write those files by hand.
 As an illustration, an example of such a file is given below:

 ```yaml
 Estimands: